jackrobertscott/authpack-client-190806/documents/api/Accessors.md

 Options.

-- userId `string`: the user's id.
+- account `string|object`: the account's id or an object which will create a new account.
-- providerId `string`: the provider's id.
+- provider `string`: the provider's id.
+- meta `object?`: developer assigned attributes.
 - code `string`: the oauth code returned after authenticating.
 - expiry `Date`: the expiry time of the token.
-- data `object?`: developer assigned attributes.

 Returns.